andrew-codechimp/HA-Battery-Notes/docs/community.md

 ### Battery Replaced
 Mark a battery as replaced when there is an increase in battery level.

+!!! note

+    Battery Increased events are only raised when the device has a Battery+ entity or a [Battery Low Template](./index.md/#battery_low_template) is added to the Battery Notes configuration.

 ```yaml
 alias: Battery Replaced